 - (iii) If a government agency is responsible for all or a portion of the rent, the defendant must pay only that portion of the rent determined by the justice court to be paid during appeal.
 Either party may contest the portion of the rent that the justice court determines must be paid into the county court registry by filing a contest within 5 days after the judgment is signed.
 If a contest is filed, the justice court must notify the parties and hold a hearing on the contest within 5 days.
 If the defendant objects to the justice court's ruling at the hearing, the defendant is required to pay only the portion claimed to be owed by the defendant until the issue is tried in county court. - (iv) If the defendant fails to pay the designated amount into the court registry within the time limits prescribed by these rules, the plaintiff may file a sworn motion that the defendant is in default in county court.
-The plaintiff must notify the defendant of the motion and the earing date.
-Upon a showing that the defendant is in default, the court must issue a writ of possession. - (v) The plaintiff may withdraw any or all rent in the county court registry upon sworn motion and hearing, prior to final determination of the case, showing just cause; dismissal of the appeal; or order of the court after final hearing. - (vi) All hearings and motions under this subparagraph are entitled to precedence in the county court. - (d) Notice to Other Parties Required.
-If a statement of inability to pay is filed, the court must provide notice to all other parties that the statement was filed no later than the next business day.
+The plaintiff must notify the defendant of the motion and the hearing date.
+Upon a showing that the defendant is in default, the court must issue a writ of possession. - (v) The plaintiff may withdraw any or all rent in the county court registry upon sworn motion and hearing, prior to final determination of the case, showing just cause; dismissal of the appeal; or order of the court after final hearing.

+- (vi) All hearings and motions under this subparagraph are entitled to precedence in the county court. - (d) Notice to Other Parties Required.
+If a Statement of Inability to Afford Payment of Court Costs is filed, the court must provide notice to all other parties that the Statement was filed no later than the next business day.
 Within 5 days of filing a bond or making a cash deposit, an appellant must serve written notice of the appeal on all other parties using a method approved under Rule 501.4. - (e) No Default on Appeal Without Compliance With Rule.
 No judgment may be taken by default against the adverse party in the court to which the case has been appealed without first showing substantial compliance with this rule. - (f) Appeal Perfected.
-An appeal is perfected when a bond, cash deposit, or statement of inability to pay is filed in accordance with this rule.
+An appeal is perfected when a bond, cash deposit, or Statement of Inability to Afford Payment of Court Costs is filed in accordance with this rule.